Euricom/case-iot-gateway/README.md

 **Important**

-Every time raspberry pi loses power/reboots, set date and time  in raspberry using powershell.
+1) Every time raspberry pi loses power/reboots, set date and time  in raspberry using powershell.
 You can do this with the IoT core dashboard.
 Right click on the device and connect with powershell.
 Then type in username/password.
-Then type:
+Then **copy paste and change** date and time:

 ```
  Set-Date "Thursday, April 06, 2017 10:34:26 AM"
 ```
 (after every reboot of raspberry)

-**Important**

-If password is lost or is forgotten, there is the possibility to login with another code.
+2) If password is lost or is forgotten, there is the possibility to login with another code.

 ### IoT devices